Niaratho/kafka-workshop/03_consumer/README.md

 1. Update the `SimpleConsumerApp` to allow multiple instances to work together in groups.
 2. To make the effects of multiple consumers working together more visible, add a sleeping period (e.g. 250 ms) before consuming the next messages.
 This simulates the computation work a regular consumer would have to do.
 3. Update the `SimpleProducerApp` to continuously send random numbers to the `numbers` topic.
-Start several fast and slow consumers in different groups and consume these messages.
-4. Use the `kafka-consumer-groups` command to monitor the consumer offsets and lags of the groups.
+4. Start several fast and slow consumers in different groups to consume these messages.
+Use the `kafka-consumer-groups` command to monitor the consumer offsets and lags of the groups.
 5. Dynamically add and remove group members by starting and stopping consumer instances.
-Observe the rebalancing behaviour by checking the output of the `kafka-consumer-groups` command.
+Observe the rebalancing behaviour by checking the broker logging output and the partition assignments as shown by the `kafka-consumer-groups` command.

 **Learning Objectives**
 - speed up processing of large topics by grouping multiple consumers